Multi-turn Evaluation of Anthropomorphic Behaviours in Large Language Models: Introduction

-Our findings show that all evaluated AI systems exhibit similar anthropomorphic behaviours, dominated by \emph{relationship-building} with users and by frequent \emph{first-person pronoun} use.
-Notably, the frequency of anthropomorphic behaviours differs by interaction context: AI systems exhibit the highest frequency of anthropomorphic behaviours in \emph{social use domains} where users use them for friendship and life coaching.
+Our findings show that all evaluated AI systems exhibit similar anthropomorphic behaviours, dominated by \emph{relationship-building} with users and frequent \emph{first-person pronoun} use.
+Notably, the frequency of anthropomorphic behaviours differs by interaction context: AI systems exhibit the highest frequency of anthropomorphic behaviours in social use domains where users use them for friendship and life coaching.
 Investigating multi-turn dynamics, we find that over 50\% of most anthropomorphic behaviours are detected for the first time only \emph{after multiple turns} (in turns 2-5) (Section~\ref{sec:5.4}).
 Analysing turn-by-turn transitions further reveals that when an anthropomorphic behaviour occurs in one turn, subsequent turns are more likely to exhibit additional anthropomorphic behaviours compared to turns following non-anthropomorphic exchanges.
-These findings emphasise the importance of a multi-turn paradigm for evaluating complex social phenomena in human-AI interaction.
+These findings emphasise the importance of a multi-turn paradigm for evaluating social phenomena in human-AI interaction.

 Finally, we conduct a large-scale, interactive experiment with $N=1101$ human participants to test the validity of our evaluation (Section~\ref{sec:6}).
 We find that our evaluation results align with implicit and explicit human perceptions of AI systems as anthropomorphic, lending support to our automated approach.
-Overall, we advance a methodological approach that establishes a scalable, automated pipeline for evaluating LLM behaviours in a grounded manner and apply it to examine anthropomorphic behaviours with increasingly important impacts on human-AI interaction.
+Overall, we advance a methodological approach that establishes a scalable, automated pipeline for evaluating these LLM behaviours in a grounded manner.
+In addition to presenting these methodological advances, we share AnthroBench as publicly available benchmarking tool that can support developers evaluating systems for anthropomorphic behaviours, researchers comparing anthropomorphism across systems and contexts, and policymakers assessing how these behaviours influence user trust and well-being.